 Micro bead pillows

-- Pros: Often used as an effective pain relief pillow for neck and shoulder pain, offers good support, very moldable and conforming, relatively inexpensive and durable, light and airy.
+- Pros: Often used as an effective pain relief pillow for neck and shoulder pain, or a travel pillow, they offer good support, very mouldable and conforming, relatively inexpensive and durable, light and airy.

-- Cons: Can be noisy when you shift your position, can initially have a chemical smell, somtimes too firm, cylinder shape can feel unusual for some and won’t fit your pillow cases.
+- Cons: The least environmentally-friendly pillow option, the small microbeads are plastic-based and can spread everywhere.
+Can be noisy when you shift your position, initially have a chemical smell, sometimes too firm, cylinder shape can feel unusual for some and won’t fit your pillow cases.

-- Pros: Cutomisable support, height and firmness, shapes itself to contours, offers good pain relief, especially for back and neck pain, offers cooling.
+- Pros: Also sometimes used as orthopaedic pillows, water pillows offer customisable support, height and firmness.
+A water pillow hapes itself to contours, offers good pain relief, especially for back and neck pain, offers cooling.